almarklein/asgineer/docs/reference.rst

 `status code <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes>`_,
 a dictionary of `headers <https://en.wikipedia.org/wiki/List_of_HTTP_header_fields>`_, and the response `body <https://en.wikipedia.org/wiki/HTTP_message_body>`_.
 Many web frameworks wrap these up in a response object.
-In Asgish you just return them.
+In Asgineer you just return them.
 You can also return just the body, or the body and headers; these are all equivalent: